nlacslab/kaznlp/README.md

 We approach the task as a closed class LID, where we consider two languages: Kazakh and Russian, and a catch-all category "other" for any other language.
-To this end we train two Naive Bayes models that differ only in feature representation: where one uses word ngrams as features, the other employs character ngrams for the same purpose.
+To this end we train two Naive Bayes models that differ only in feature representation: where one uses word N-grams as features, the other employs character N-grams for the same purpose.

-Our implementation allows for both separate and combined application of the aformentioned models, as well as for both document- and word-level LID.
+Our implementation allows for both separate and combined application of the aforementioned models, as well as for both document- and word-level LID.
 For the details, please, consult \[3\].